BuildTheEarth/docs/source/guide/discord.rst

 Suggestions
 +++++++++++

-Enables you to write in the **#suggestions**  and the **#suggestions-discussion** channel.
+Enables you to write in the `#suggestions`_  and the `#suggestions-discussion`_ channel.

-Subscribe to this role by reacting to this suggestion_ message
+Subscribe to this role by reacting to this `suggestion message`_.

 Language roles
 ++++++++++++++

-The Language roles enable you to enter the language specific chats.
+The language roles enable you to enter the language specific chats.

 Subscribe to any language in the **#welcome** channel